sharktacos/OpenColorIO-configs/docs/VFXpulls.md

 Modern  digital  cinema  cameras raw or log modes have a known mathematical relationship to  the  light  in  the  photographed  scene.
 ACES uses these exact transfer functions supplied by each camera manufacturer to bring it into the ACES color space.
 This is called an Input Transform.
 There are options from ACES product partners like [Filmlight's Prelight](https://www.filmlight.ltd.uk/images/download-icon.png) or [Pomfort LiveGrade Pro](https://pomfort.com/store/livegradepro/subscription/) for ACES on-set monitoring which enable filmmakers to view camera footage through an ACES Input Transform and for a DIT (Digital Image Technician) to use the same tools as DI to create custom looks for on-set.

 There are however also options for low budget productions.
-You can create LUTs for your camera using the free version of Resolve and use these LUT, either in-camera or in an external LUT box, for on-set viewing on a standard Rec.709 reference monitor.
+You can create LUTs for your camera using the free version of Resolve and use these LUTs, either in-camera or in an external LUT box, for on-set viewing on a standard Rec.709 reference monitor.
 This ensures that what you see on-set is accurately carried all the way through production and post.
 See the [Resolve](Resolve.md) doc for details.

 ## Dailies & Editorial

 Dailies is where the camera RAW files, which will be used in finishing, are used to generate color-baked dailies and editorial media.
 One therefore needs a software that can properly debayer RAW camera files in a color managed ACES workflow.
 There are many software that can do this.
 For the indie filmmaker, a clear choice is [DaVinci Resolve](Resolve.md) due to the low price point.
 The RAW camera files would be read into Resolve, on-set color decisions can be communicated via ASC CDLs and be passed along into ALEs.
 The clips are then exported out in Rec.709 color space as h.264 for Dailies viewing, and as ProRes or DNxHD for editorial.

 Since editorial is working with proxy video clips with the look baked-in, you can use whatever editing software you like.
 In other words, editorial is not working in ACES, but rather is working with proxy files that have the look of ACES baked into them.
-There is therefore no problem with software compatibility with ACES, and can work as they are accustomed with clips that look great, seeing in the edit suite the film as the director wants it to look.
+There is therefore no problem with software compatibility with ACES, and editors can work as they are accustomed with clips that look great, seeing in the edit suite the film as the director wants it to look.

 ## Conform & VFX Pulls